tjwoon/csAR/README.md

 Credits
 -------

-iOS native AR implementation is based on @chrjs's (fork)[https://github.com/chrjs/iPhone-AR-Toolkit] of the iPhone AR Kit.
+iOS native AR implementation is based on [my fork](https://github.com/tjwoon/iPhone-AR-Toolkit) of @chrjs's (fork of the) iPhone AR Kit.